innolitics/rdm/rdm/init/release/development_plan.md

 7. Verify that the software requirements are stated in terms that permit establishment of test criteria and performance of tests to determine whether the test criteria have been met

+## Architectural Design Activity

+After the initial set of requirements have been gathered and verified, develop and document a software system architecture in a file called `DESIGN.md` in the root of the project's git repository.
+The architecture does not need to be fully thought out up-front, since code construction often helps guide architectural decisions.
+As appropriate, prefer block diagrams and flow charts to textual descriptions, and include them inline in the `DESIGN.md` file.

+The software system architecture should describe whether, and how, it is divided into smaller software items, and it should show the software and hardware interfaces between the software items and external software components.

+## Detailed Design Activity

 ## Unit Implementation and Verification Activity